The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 The Carnival

-The world's largest winter carnival
+The largest winter carnival in the world

-Founded in 1954, the Quebec Winter Carnival is the largest winter carnival in the world, after Rio and Nice.
-Every February, it transforms the city into a giant playground where snow and cold become allies of celebration.
+Founded in 1954, the Quebec Carnival is the largest winter carnival in the world, after Rio and Nice.
+Every February, it transforms the city into a giant playground where snow and cold become allies of the celebration.

 Winter